Hack Club

 Hack Club is a global nonprofit network of high school computer programming clubs founded in 2014 by Zach Latta and Jonathan Leung.
-It now includes more than 1,000 high school clubs and 80,000 students.
-It has been featured on the TODAY Show, and profiled in the Wall Street Journal.
+As of April 2026, it includes more than 1,000 high school clubs and over 100,000 students.
+It has been featured on the Today Show, and profiled in the Wall Street Journal.

 History

-Hack Club was founded in 2014 by Zach Latta and Jonathan Leung.
-At that time, Latta was a 16-year-old who had graduated from El Segundo High School early and was employed by Yo.
-Latta would win a 2015 Thiel Fellowship for Hack Club in June of that year, at which point he did not plan on attending college.
-In 2016, Latta and Leung would be placed on Forbes 30 Under 30 list for education.
-At that point, Hack Club was in a total of 52 schools, 12 US states, and 5 countries.
-At the time of a profile of Latta by Business Insider at the end of January 2016, Hack Club had established clubs in the United States, Canada, Australia, India, Estonia, and Zimbabwe.
+Hack Club was founded in 2014 by Zach Latta and Jonathan Leung as hackEDU.
+At the time, Latta was a 16-year-old who had graduated from El Segundo High School early and was employed by Yo.
+In June 2015, Latta won a Thiel Fellowship for Hack Club; at this point, he did not plan on attending college.
+In 2016, Latta and Leung were placed on the Forbes 30 Under 30 list for education.
+By then, Hack Club was in a total of 62 schools, 16 US states, and 6 countries (United States, Canada, Australia, India, Estonia, and Zimbabwe).

 In March 2020, Hack Club relocated from Silicon Valley to Shelburne, Vermont.
 In April 2020, the Hack Club facilitated an AMA (Ask Me Anything) between its members and Elon Musk.
 The event was originally planned to last 30 minutes, but Musk was impressed enough with the participants to allow it to extend for over an hour.
 In 2021, the organization accepted a $1 million donation from Musk.
 That same year, the organization had clubs in 400 different schools.

 In January 2022, Hack Club had over 20,000 students in clubs located in over 22 countries.
 In July 2025, the number of students jumped to over 70,000.